Key Takeaways

 Each approach offers a different lens for understanding how geography shapes real-world patterns.
 The choice of technique depends on the question being asked, the type of data available, and the level of insight required.

-A common real-world application of spatial analysis is retail expansion and consolidation planning.
+A common real-world spatial analysis example is retail expansion and consolidation planning.

 Instead of relying solely on historical sales data, teams can visualize how customer activity flows across regions, how trade areas overlap, and where demands may shift over time.
 This allows decision-makers to act proactively, not reactively.